robin-raymond/zax.io/scope.md

 A `scope` is not a function, but it can be treated as a lightweight function that can both accept inputs and return outputs.
 Return results can be declared and captured and inputs can be captured by value (or by reference).

-The example below demonstrates a scope being treated as a function that accepts `myValue1` as input passed by value and `output` is treated as a return result by being declared outside the `scope` and captured by reference.
+The example below demonstrates a `scope` being treated as a function that accepts `myValue1` as input passed by-value and `output` is treated as a return result by being declared outside the `scope` and captured by reference.

 ````zax
 func final : ()() = {